 The most noticeable flexibility can be found in Stage 1.
 Any other machine learning model that gives reasonable posterior distributions over multiple layers of binary hidden units can be used instead of DBNs or sDAE's.
-For instance, a stack of recently proposed variants of RBMs such as spike-and-slab RBMs [12, 24] can be used.4 Also, instead of stacking each layer at a time, one could opt to train deep autoencoders at once using recently proposed learning algorithms for feedforward neural networks (see, for instance, [28, 29, 38, 26]).
+For instance, a stack of recently proposed variants of RBMs such as spike-and-slab RBMs [14, 27] can be used.
+Also, instead of stacking each layer at a time, one could opt to train deep autoencoders at once using recently proposed learning algorithms for feedforward neural networks (see, for instance, [31, 32, 41, 29]).

 In Stage 2, one may use a DAE instead of an RBM.
 It will make learning faster and therefore leave more time for finetuning the model afterward.
 Also, the use of different algorithms for training an RBM can be considered.
-For quicker pretraining, one may use contrastive divergence [17] with only a small number of Gibbs sampling steps per update, or for better initial models, tempering-based advanced MCMC sampling methods such as parallel tempering [14, 8] or tempered transition [31] could be used.
+For quicker pretrain-